Matías Godoy

-Matías Emanuel Godoy (born 10 January 2002) is an Argentine professional footballer who plays as a forward for Central Córdoba SdE, on loan from Estudiantes de La Plata.
+Matías Emanuel Godoy (born 10 January 2002) is an Argentine professional footballer who plays as a forward for Aldosivi, on loan from Estudiantes de La Plata.

 Club career

 Early years

 Godoy's career began with Club Central Argentino Olímpico, before he was signed by Atlético de Rafaela in 2011.

 Atlético de Rafaela

 He was moved in their senior squad in April 2018 at the age of sixteen, subsequently being selected for his professional debut by interim manager Víctor Bottaniz on 16 April during a home defeat to Quilmes in Primera B Nacional; he was substituted on in place of Jorge Velázquez with twenty-two minutes remaining.
 Godoy netted his first goal in April 2019 against Independiente Rivadavia.

 Dinamo Zagreb loan

 On 12 February 2020, Godoy joined Prva HNL club Dinamo Zagreb on loan.
 He never appeared competitively for their first-team, instead featuring for their reserve team in the second tier.
 Godoy made appearances against Orijent 1919, Hrvatski Dragovoljac and Sesvete–all off the bench–before the season's early end due to the COVID-19 pandemic.